 Collin College is required to collect and disclose statistics regarding the occurrence of Clery Act crimes that are reported to the Collin College Police Department, campus security authorities (CSAs), and local law enforcement agencies.
 Additionally, Collin College has a responsibility to notify the campus community about any crimes which pose an ongoing threat.
 Therefore, it is extremely important that all crimes be promptly reported to the Collin College Police Department.

-Click here for definitions of Clery Act crimes.
+Click here for definitions of Clery Act, VAWA, and Hate Crimes.

-Students’ missing person contact information will be registered confidentially and accessible only to authorized Collin College officials.
+Student residents’ missing person contact information will be registered confidentially and accessible only to authorized Collin College officials.
 Additionally, this contact information will not be disclosed, except to law enforcement personnel who are authorized to access it during a missing person investigation.
-Students who choose to register one (1) or more individuals to be a missing person contact must complete this form and return it to the Collin College Dean of Students Office through email to firstname.lastname@example.org or in person at any of the campuses listed below.

 Student residents who choose to register one (1) or more individuals to be a missing person contact(s) must complete the Missing Student Contact Information Form.